 Restoring heritage masonry

-If your home or building is in a historic part of town, you’ll want to preserve the architectural heritage of the building – as much to keep it unique and increase its resale value, as to keep its original structure in place.
+If your home or building is in a historic part of town, you’ll want to preserve the architectural heritage of the building.
+You want to keep it unique and increase its resale value, but still keep its original structure in place.
 Some masonry companies are specialized in heritage home restoration.

 When working on these projects, masons tend to have to work with other professionals – most often with architects and engineers.
 We’ll gladly help you put together a team of professionals for a successful heritage restoration.